pitr/angular-rails-templates/README.md

     //= require angularjs
     //= require_tree ./path_to_your_templates

-The `require angular-rails-templates` **needs** to happen after requiring all your templates.
-Otherwise, they won't be loaded.
 Your template files can have the extensions **.html** or **.ajs**

 In your application, add a dependency to the `templates` module.

-## Main difference of original gem
+## Main difference from original gem

 This fork uses actual file names with paths as keys, this is the only difference.